mattdanielmurphy/downloader/README.md

     `npm install -g pirateer`

-2. Run `pirateer` to set sail.
+2. Run `pirateer`.
 Use the arrow keys to navigate options and hit enter to confirm your selection.